• About

 Bake for 10-12 minutes, until the edges become a light golden brown.
 Let cookies rest on baking sheet for 10 minutes before transferring them to a cooling rack.

 • Soften your butter.
 Take your butter out of the refrigerator at least 1 hour before using.
-This allows us to whip more air into our butter, creating lighter and fluffier cookies.
+This allows you to whip more air into your butter, creating lighter and fluffier cookies.

 • Use parchment paper.
 The marshmallows may stick to your baking sheet otherwise.

-• Storage: Store in an airtight container at room temperature for up to 5 days.
+• Storage: Store marshmallow chocolate chip cookies in an airtight container at room temperature for up to 5 days.

-• How to freeze: Place completely cooled cookies in a freezer-safe bag and freeze for up to 3 months.
+• How to freeze: Place completely cooled cookies in a freezer-safe container and freeze for up to 3 months.
+To thaw, place in fridge overnight.

 • Aim to underbake.
 Never overbake cookies!
 They continue to bake after taking them out of the oven, so always opt for underbaking when in doubt.